logzio/logz-docs/_source/user-guide/alerts/index.md

 Logz.io alerts use a Kibana search query to continuously scan your logs and alert you when a certain set of conditions is met.
 The simplest alerts can use a simple search query or a particular filter, but others can be quite complex and involve several conditions with varying thresholds.

 Event logs of triggered alerts are always available and searchable in Kibana.
-In Kibana Discover, just filter for `_exists_:logzio-alerts`.
+In Kibana Discover, just filter for `_exists_:logzio-alert`.
 But you also have the option to add notifications, and control their contents, format, and who they are sent to.

 To reach this page,
 select [**Alerts & Events > Alert definitions**](https://app.logz.io/#/dashboard/triggers/alert-definitions)